 Now that I’m in there, Kurland reminds me, I’ve got to sell it.
 He recommends high heels, to shift my weight forward.
 “You want to exude the confidence that you think big, breasted women have,” he says.
 “You don’t want people looking at you because you’re feeling uncomfortable.
 You have to drop that and walk through the day like this is really you.”

 I’m taking this in when he tells me to look at the floor.
 “You can’t see your feet,” he says triumphantly.
 Fields laughs.
 To be seen beneath my breasts, she estimates, “your feet would have to be size 18.”

-I CALL THEM “THE GIRLS.”
-THE GENERIC NICKNAME works early on while I’m getting accustomed to having my breast precede me.
-But as I get to know them, I decide that the girls need no names.
+I call them “The Girls.”
+The generic nicknames works early on while I’m getting accustomed to having my breasts precede me.
+But as I get to know them, I decide that the girls need their own names.
 They are separate entities with their own identities used to commanding attention, not paying it.

 “Nice rack,” says a drag queen named Kiki, who I meet on my first evening out.
 His own breasts are an ingenious contraption consisting of two condoms, filled to near-bursting with birdseed and then knotted together so they hang around his neck.
 He’s curious about my girls, so I invite him to touch them.
 Kiki says the girls are a little hard but but have credible bounce.

 That first night the girls move, but I don’t.
 At least not the way a bombshell would.
 “Imagine yourself as a string of pearls,” says my friend Scott, who has worn women’s clothing himself.
 It’s not just about the headlights, he tells me.
 It’s about the head.
 “Think pink,” he says, pushing my shoulders back and urging me to relax.
 “Think soft.”
 After watching Kiki perform at the Atlas on Wilshire Boulevard, I consider naming the girls after his lounge act, Kiki & Herb.
 But I hold off.